Jesse Winker

-Jesse Winker (born August 17, 1993) is an American professional baseball outfielder for the Milwaukee Brewers of Major League Baseball (MLB).
-He has previously played in MLB for the Cincinnati Reds and Seattle Mariners.
-He was an All-Star in 2021.
+Jesse Winker (born August 17, 1993) is an American professional baseball outfielder and designated hitter who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Cincinnati Reds, Seattle Mariners, Milwaukee Brewers, Washington Nationals, and New York Mets.
+He made his MLB debut in 2017 and was an All-Star in 2021.

 Amateur career

-Winker was born in Buffalo, New York and lived nearby in Niagara Falls, New York, before moving to Orlando, Florida at the age of seven.
-Winker was drafted by the Cincinnati Reds in the first round (49th overall) of the 2012 Major League Baseball draft out of Olympia High School in Orlando, Florida.
+Winker was born in Buffalo, New York, and lived nearby in Niagara Falls before moving to Orlando, Florida, at the age of seven.
+He attended Olympia High School in Orlando.
 As a junior at Olympia, he had a .509 batting average.
 He had committed to play college baseball at the University of Florida for the Florida Gators, but chose to sign with the Reds rather than attend college.